State Authorization Regulations

 If you are a Nebraska Methodist College student (or prospective student) who will not reside in Nebraska while enrolled in Nebraska Methodist College courses or clinical, please be aware of the following information:

 What state authorization means for you

 State Authorization refers to a regulation released in 2010 by the U.S. Department of Education (USDOE) which focuses on the requirement for institutions offering distance education to obtain approval from any state or territory in which distance education is offered.
 Each state has its own regulations governing requirements for authorization.
 Institutions that are not compliant within the states in which they operate distance education (online and correspondence) may be subject to state sanctions.
+Therefore, current students must notify Nebraska Methodist College of an address change as soon as possible to ensure distance education compliance.
 For more information on State Authorization regulations, please visit the Electronic Code of Federal Regulations.

 - Kentucky (limited programs)

 - Massachusetts (limited programs)

 - New Hampshire

 - New Jersey